Last updated on March 4, 2026

 Ranar the Ever-Watchful | Illustration by Kieran Yanner

-That concludes everything I have for you today regarding Azorius commanders!
-I love Azorius and I’ve had so much fun playing around with Ephara, God of the Polis at my local game store.
+That concludes everything I have for you today about Azorius commanders!
+I love Azorius and I have so much fun playing around with Ephara, God of the Polis at my local game store.
 It’s an incredible deck that rewards timing and thinking through your turns in advance.

 But what do you think of the rankings?
 Were they about what you expected or were you shocked by any of my placements?
 Feel free to let me know in the comments or over in the official Draftsim Discord.